 Advertising costs are expensed as incurred, or the first time the advertising takes place, based on the nature of the advertising and include direct marketing, events, public relations, sales collateral materials and partner programs.
-Advertising costs were \$18.0 million, \$12.8 million and \$7.6 million for the years ended January 31, 2022, 2021 and 2020, respectively.
-Advertising costs are recorded in sales and marketing expenses in the consolidated statement of operations.
+Advertising costs were \$18.7 million, \$18.0 million and \$12.8 million for the years ended January 31, 2023, 2022 and 2021, respectively.
+Advertising costs are recorded in sales and marketing expenses in the consolidated statements of operations.